Polytoria/Docs/docs/objects/static-classes/Camera.md

 ### Distance:int { property }

-The distance between the camera and the player when the camera is in FollowPlayer mode.
+Determines the distance between the camera and the player when the camera is in `FollowPlayer` mode.

 **Example**